Aging: What to expect

 - Avoid bladder irritants.
 Caffeine, acidic foods, alcohol and carbonated beverages can make incontinence worse.

 - Avoid constipation.
-Eat more fiber and take necessary steps to avoid constipation, which can worsen incontinence.
+Eat more fiber and take other steps to avoid constipation, which can worsen incontinence.

 What you can do

 - Include physical activity in your daily routine.
 Physical activity increases blood flow to your whole body, including your brain.
-This might help keep your memory sharp.
+Studies suggest regular exercise is associated with better brain function and reduces stress and depression — factors that affect memory.

 - Eat a healthy diet.
-A heart-healthy diet might benefit your brain.
+A heart-healthy diet may benefit your brain.
 Focus on fruits, vegetables and whole grains.
 Choose low-fat protein sources, such as fish, lean meat and skinless poultry.
-What you drink counts, too.
 Too much alcohol can lead to confusion and memory loss.

 - Be social.
 Social interaction helps ward off depression and stress, which can contribute to memory loss.
-Look for opportunities to get together with loved ones, friends and others.
+You might volunteer at a local school or nonprofit, spend time with family and friends, or attend social events.

-If you're concerned about memory loss, consult your doctor.
+If you're concerned about memory loss or other changes in your thinking skills, talk to your doctor.

 Your eyes and ears